UniversitaDellaCalabria/Portale-PoC/README.md

 Handlers
 --------

-There are cases in which it is necessary to create specialized applications, complete with templates and templatetags, detached from the pages configured within the CMS.
+There are cases in which it is necessary to create specialized applications, with templates and templatetags, detached from the pages configured within the CMS.
-Think for example of `cms.handlers` which manages the pages for navigating publications (List) and opening a publication (View).
+Think, for example, to `cms.handlers` which manages the pages for navigating publications (List) and opening a publication (View).

 In this case the handlers have to be registered in `settings.py`, as follow: